RJTPP/ELEVATE-AI/README.md

 <img width="695" alt="node-red-env" src="https://github.com/RJTPP/elevate-ai-public/assets/97868966/439054ae-e11f-410c-9722-cbed81b72752">

-## AI Integration

-Incorporates the **Gemini API** for AI-powered analysis and suggestions based on the collected environmental data.

 ## Installation

 1. Flash the ESP32-S3 modules with the provided firmware, ensuring the `networkConfig.h` file is configured with your network details.